btnwtn/website/data/articles/higher-order-components-for-beginners.md

 ---
-title: Higher-Order Components for Beginners
+title: "Higher-Order Components for Beginners"
-subtitle: A gentle introduction to Higher-Order Components
+excerpt: "A gentle introduction to Higher-Order Components"
+image: "/images/hoc-for-beginners.jpg"
+published: "Nov 2, 2016"
 ---

 This is a blog post… test test.